iTwin/itwinjs-core/docs/presentation/Hierarchies/CustomQueryInstanceNodes.md

 > **Default value:** `false`

 Specifies whether similar ancestor nodes' checking should be suppressed when creating nodes based on this specification.
-[See more](./InfiniteHierarchiesPrevention.md).
+See more in [Infinite Hierarchies Prevention page](./InfiniteHierarchiesPrevention.md).

 ```ts
 [[include:Hierarchies.Specification.SuppressSimilarAncestorsCheck.Ruleset]]